-Preservation Pennsylvania is pleased to announce the publication of Policy Recommendations to Strengthen the Power of Preservation as a companion report to the Economic Benefits of Historic Preservation Activities in Pennsylvania released by the Pennsylvania Historical and Museum Commission on Wednesday (see article below).
+Preservation Pennsylvania offers Policy Recommendations to Strengthen the Power of Preservation as a companion report to the Economic Benefits of Historic Preservation Activities in Pennsylvania released by the Pennsylvania Historical and Museum Commission.

 Historic preservation has a demonstrated positive impact on economic development efforts at the state and local levels.
 It is not simply a matter of aesthetics or quality of life, but also a tool for neighborhood stabilization and community revitalization that is connected to broader strategies of land use, smart growth and job creation.
 These Policy Recommendations focus on three key areas: the establishment of a state historic tax credit that would work in tandem with the Federal program; reinvestment in traditional central business districts and neighborhoods; and coordinated support of heritage tourism.
 Historic preservation should be embedded in future planning and economic development efforts through the state, counties and municipalities.